jeffreydbyrd/behaviorlogger-desktop/resources/manual/manual.md

 <a name="introduction"></a>
 # Introduction

-The 3Bird Behavior Logger is a data collection tool for applied behavior analysis.
+Behavior Logger is a data collection tool for applied behavior analysis.
 The interface was designed for practitioners conducting treatment while one or more data-collectors record behaviors.